LED is best; here's why

 Instant discounts from PSE

-Puget Sound Energy offers instant discounts on ENERGY STAR® qualified LED light bulbs at participating retailers throughout the Puget Sound area.
-You can instantly receive up to $4 off LED bulbs and up to $5 off LED fixtures.
+Puget Sound Energy offers instant discounts on select ENERGY STAR® qualified LED light bulbs and fixtures at participating retailers throughout the Puget Sound area.
 Check out our lighting rebates and offers to learn more.

 What is ENERGY STAR®?